Running Digital Signage Without Internet Connectivity

 • Update content remotely

-• Monitor screen status and performance
+• Monitor performance in real time

 Conclusion